Unlock the Power of Responsive Images in HTML

 elements.

-Adding different image sources in HTML can result in a huge performance gain, especially on mobile devices.
-While the syntax can be complex, it’s worth the hassle for image-heavy websites.
-You can also automate the process using CDNs, CMSs, or open-source solutions.
+By using these HTML elements and attributes, you can serve different image sources based on various conditions, resulting in a huge performance gain, especially on mobile devices.
 Don’t forget to use CSS to adapt the image added by HTML to the design.